RavenousLegs

 Celebrating my perseverance!

-In my head I was still thinking, “If my manager had given me an option to either come back or quit the job and go ahead, I would have still selected this undoubtedly”
+In my mind, I was still contemplating, “If my manager had given me the option to either return or quit the job and proceed, I would have undoubtedly chosen this option.”

-Because this time, the chadar was as cheerful as I am and I could actually make it up to the most glamorous sight of the world – The huge magnificent frozen waterfall, the phenomenon of which still is a mystery.
-The patch of chadar that was broken last time was still weak.
-While I was carefully walking through the patch, one super enthusiastic guy with a wide smile on his face hurried to match up to my speed and asked "So, how was your experience of falling into chadar?"
-I don't know what made me irritated at him, I said "You need to be there and experience it to understand" and while taking the next step ahead, I turned back to see his expressions on my reply and I just couldn't stop laughing when I saw his legs actually sunk into the chadar at the very same place.
+This time, the chadar was as cheerful as I am, and I could finally reach the most magnificent sight of the world—the enormous, magnificent frozen waterfall, a phenomenon that still remains a mystery.
+The patch of chadar that had been broken the previous time was still vulnerable.
+As I carefully navigated through the patch, a super enthusiastic guy with a wide smile on his face hurried to catch up to my pace and asked, “So, how was your experience of falling into chadar?”
+I can’t quite recall what irritated me about him, but I responded, “You need to be there and experience it to understand.”
+As I took the next step forward, I turned back to see his expressions in response to my reply, and I couldn’t help but burst into laughter when I saw his legs actually sink into the chadar at the very same spot.
 He kept complaining that instead of helping him, I was laughing out loud.
-Can anyone blame me for this.
+Can anyone blame me for this?

 Chadar Trek Ladakh